These Numbers Show Favorable Signs for WillScot Mobile Mini Holdings Corp. (WSC)

 WillScot Mobile Mini Holdings Corp.
 (WSC) Insider Activity

-The most recent transaction is an insider sale by SAGANSKY JEFFREY, the company’s Director.
-SEC filings show that SAGANSKY JEFFREY sold 200,000 shares of the company’s common stock on Nov 12 at a price of $20.41 per share for a total of $4.08 million.
-Following the sale, the insider now owns 1.58 million shares.
+The most recent transaction is an insider sale by Robertson Stephen, the company’s Director.
+SEC filings show that Robertson Stephen sold 17,412,500 shares of the company’s common stock on Mar 04 at a price of $26.79 per share for a total of $466.39 million.
+Following the sale, the insider now owns 42.41 million shares.

-WillScot Mobile Mini Holdings Corp. disclosed in a document filed with the SEC on Nov 12 that Olsson Erik (Director) sold a total of 208,274 shares of the company’s common stock.
-The trade occurred on Nov 12 and was made at $20.56 per share for $4.28 million.
-Following the transaction, the insider now directly holds 0.88 million shares of the WSC stock.
+WillScot Mobile Mini Holdings Corp. disclosed in a document filed with the SEC on Mar 04 that Sapphire Holding S.a r.l.
+(10% Owner) sold a total of 17,412,500 shares of the company’s common stock.
+The trade occurred on Mar 04 and was made at $26.79 per share for $466.39 million.
+Following the transaction, the insider now directly holds 42.31 million shares of the WSC stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.